andreagorsche/cookaroundtheworld/README.md

 Through the navigation menu the user can easily switch between welcome page, create recipe form, the food feeds and the profile page of the current user.
 In cases where the user lands on the own profile page or the own recipe page - editing options are given to the user.
 Own recipes can also be deleted.

 In case the user lands on another persons profile, the user can follow/unfollow that user.
-When the user lands on the recipe page of another user the option to rate and comment these recipes are given.
+When the user lands on the recipe page of another user the option to comment these recipes are given.

 The complete user flow is also summed up in this graphic that combines User Flow and wireframes: